 5) Now that your routers and modem have been restarted properly, you can launch LOL again to see if the high ping issue goes away.

-In case you still have huge latency problems, read on and check out the next fix.
+In case this fix is to little or no avail, read on and check out the next one.

 Fix 3: Close bandwidth hogging applications

-Bandwidth hogging applications will slow down your network and trigger the high ping issue in games.
-Before you launch LOL, remember to shut down the resource-hungry apps running in the background.
+Bandwidth hogging applications will slow down your network speed and trigger high ping issues in LOL.
+Make sure you shut down all the resource-hungry programs before playing the game.
 Here’s how:

-2) Here pops up the Resource Monitor window.
-Click the Network tab and pay attention to the Total (B/sec) column.
-In this way, you’ll get an intuitive understanding of what process is now using the most of your network resources.
+2) In the Resource Monitor window, on the Network tab, take note of the Total (B/sec) column.
+In this way, you’ll get an intuitive understanding of what process is now using the most of your bandwidth.

-3) Right-click on the application that occupies much of your bandwidth and select End Process from its context menu.
+3) Right-click on the application that’s eating up your bandwidth and select End Process.

 4) When Windows asks you to confirm, click End process.